mohdakrory/AI-Based-Medical-Diagnosis-System/README.md

-# AI-Based-Medical-Diagnosis-System
-An AI-based application that offers medical diagnosis services such as Covid-19 detection from chest X-ray images, Brain tumor detection and segmentation from MRI images, Heartbeat abnormalities detection from ECG, Chest abnormalities detection and localization from chest X-ray images, and Skin cancer detection for skin images
+#An AI-based application that offers medical diagnosis services such as Covid-19 detection from chest X-ray images, Brain tumor detection and segmentation from MRI images, Heartbeat abnormalities detection from ECG, Chest abnormalities detection and localization from chest X-ray images, and Skin cancer detection for skin images

+Caution
+--
+**This project is a prototype as a proof of concept and conn't be used in real world cases**

 Heartbeat abnormalities detection from ECG signal
 --